- Before beginning all hardware should be setup as instructed by

 into the RF drive to measure the cavity impedance.
 The result will be

 plotted and can be compared to other stations.
-It should be compared with the
+Basically, it should look

 - At this point the station RF loops are